ashleye37/liri-node-app/README.md

 - GitHub

 ## Code Explanation / Demo
-- There are 4 main commands that a user can type that will call different fuctions.
+- There are 4 main commands and an input (artist, movie or song) that a user can type that will call different fuctions.

   1) < concert-this > < artist/band name > will return the following.
     Link to demo: https://drive.google.com/file/d/1cKDoJq9npr8EZU_By-k2yK8CnhsF1vEA/view